-DAY DAILY TOPICS OF THE VIRTUAL EXCHANGE WEEK GROUP

-no size

-1 Welcoming words 500

-Lectures (see Appendix 1)

-Lecture 1 : Navigating Planetary Boundaries: Our Blueprint for a Sustainable Future

-Lecture 2 : Climate Change, Disasters, Carbon-neutrality and UN Sustainable Development Goals

-Lecture 3: Climate Change Impact on Water Resources

-Lecture 4: Nature Hazards: Floods

-Lecture 5: Impacts of Climate Change and Future Outlook

-Lecture 6: Climate Change, Mitigation and Adaptation Strategies

-Lecture 7: Artistic Research and Critical Thinking at the Intersection of Art, Science and Society

-Breaking in small groups

-Introduction round.
-Pre-task sharing

-10

-2 Tool 1: Environment and Data Visualization.
-PAST & PRESENT 500

-Breaking in small groups

-Work on GE Climate Utopia - Mapping Past & Present 10

-3 Tool 2: Socio-Economic Drivers of Climate Change.
-PAST & FUTURE 500

-Breaking in small groups

-Work on GE Climate Utopia - Mapping Past & Drafting Future 10

-4 Tool 3: Climate Scenarios.
-FUTURE 500

-Breaking in small groups

-Work on GE Climate Utopia - Mapping Future 10

-5 Discussion on a Common Climate utopia 10

-Questionnaire

-Break Joint ending 500
+DAY DAILY TOPICS OF THE VIRTUAL EXCHANGE WEEK GROUP no size 1 Welcoming words Lectures (see Appendix 1) Lecture 1: Navigating Planetary Boundaries: Our Blueprint for a Sustainable Future Lecture 2: Climate Change, Disasters, Carbon-neutrality and UN Sustainable Development Goals Lecture 3: Climate Change Impact on Water Resources Lecture 4: Nature Hazards: Floods Lecture 5: Impacts of Climate Change and Future Outlook Lecture 6: Climate Change, Mitigation and Adaptation Strategies Lecture 7: Artistic Research and Critical Thinking at the Intersection of Art, Science and Society 500 Breaking in small groups Introduction round.
+Pre-task sharing 10 + 1 2 Tool 1: Environment and Data Visualization.PAST & PRESENTBreaking in small groups- Mapping Past & PresentWork on GE Climate Horizon- Mapping Past & Present 500 10 + 1 3 Tool 2: Socio-Economic Drivers of Climate Change.
+PAST & FUTUREBreaking in small groupsWork on GE Climate Horizon- Mapping Past & Drafting Future 500 10 4 Tool 3 : Climate Scenarios.
+FUTURE Breaking in small groups Work on GE Climate Horizon - Mapping Future 500 10+1 5 Discussion on a Common Climate Horizon Questionnaire Break Joint ending 10+1 500

-With the help of the lectures, tools and your moderator, the main activity of your Team-work will be to design your own and common Utopia, i.e., you will be mapping and discussing the Present (current climate change), Past (causes for climate change) and Future (climate scenarios) from your own perspective and based in your own environment and situation, following the online (Miro) whiteboard shown in Figure 1.
-You will be saving all the steps in a kind of workbook to report (work diary) it at the end of the week to your moderator.
-Please note that you can choose the format for your workbook, for example it can be a written report in Word, a presentation Power Point or a recorded video, or in an online whiteboard like Miro.
+With the support of the lectures, tools, and your moderator, the primary focus of your teamwork will be to design both your individual and collective Climate Horizon.
+This involves mapping and discussing the Present (current climate change), the Past (causes of climate change), and the Future (climate scenarios) from your unique perspective, considering your own environment and situation.
+This process will be facilitated using an online whiteboard platform, such as Miro, as illustrated in Figure 1.

+Throughout the week, you will document each step in a workbook, which will serve as your work diary to be submitted to your moderator at the end of the week.
+You have the flexibility to choose the format for your workbook.
+It can be a written report in Word, a PowerPoint presentation, a recorded video, or an interactive online whiteboard like Miro.

 PAST What has happened?
 What has led us to current situation PRESENT What to do for my dreamed Future?
 FUTURE

 Year

-,

 Name